SoftUni-Internal/interactive-content/EN/04-Exception-Handling/01-Exception-Handling.md

 }
 ```

-When catching an exception of a particular class, all its inheritors (child exceptions) are caught too, e.g.
+**When catching an exception of a particular class, all its inheritors (child exceptions) are caught too.**
+See the following  example:

 ```java
 try {